ljamesd15/Transaction-Tracker/README.md

 # Transactions-Tracker
+An independent side project where users can monitor their both incoming and outgoing expenses.

 	This program, using SQLite, stores information about each user, their transactions, and program preferences.
 With a text user interface a user can log into an account (and log out),